milanbhat1/milanbhat1/README.md

       workshop.
 Helped them come up with ideas.
       • Conducted a session for students on how to create business and revenue models.

-  - Deccterous NIE, Member
+  - Deccterous NIE: Member
       Actively participated in multiple technical competitions, prototype building events, paper presentations, and non-technical activities.

-  - NIE IEEE Student Branch, Member
+  - NIE IEEE Student Branch: Member
       Engaged in IEEE activities and events, enhancing technical skills and professional network.

   skills: